ni/monodrive-documentation/docs/unreal_tutorials/RoadRunnertoUnrealpt2.md

 1. Navigate to the 'Details' panel
 1. In the 'OpenDrive' section, navigate and click on the button labeled 'Generate OpenDRIVE Mesh'
 1. Click on it.
-    - NOTE: all this is doing is confirming that the OpenDrive and the road are matching up
+    - This confirms that the OpenDrive and the road match up
 1. If everything is done correctly, it should look something like this:
   <div class="img_container">
       <img class='lg_img' src="../imgs/UnrealPic_08.png"/>